samrith-s/genshi/README.md

 ## Usage with other JavaScript frameworks or libraries

-Since Hali is made using pure JavaScript, you can directly consume the `@hali/core` package to consume it however you see fit.
+Since Genshi is made using pure JavaScript, you can directly consume the `@genshi/core` package to consume it however you see fit.

 The store we created above can just as easily be used in any other flavour.